How to apply

 Step 1: Find courses

 Students are responsible for ensuring that they meet the requirements for any courses they wish to take.
 Please read the course descriptions carefully to make sure that you comply.
-Students who do not fulfilling the requirements may be denied admission to the course.
+Students who do not fulfil the requirements may be denied admission to the course.

 PhD level courses are usually reserved for PhD candidates and require special admission.